HerbCaudill/js-bootcamp/README.md

+﻿# Javascript Bootcamp

-﻿- Fork this repository to your own GitHub account
+- Fork this repository to your own GitHub account
 - Submit your solution to each challenge as a pull request

 ## Challenges